 The Joseph Baldwin Academy generally does not offer credit for courses completed.
-However, beginning in summer 2016 we began offering a new form of micro-credential called Digital Badges.

 For students seeking middle school or high school credit, students and their parents may be able to negotiate with their local school officials for credit or advanced placement.
 Formal college credit is only offered to students in the college-level mathematics course that JBA offers.
 This course includes outcome assessments that parallel two existing Truman courses.
 That course, however, does not require students to complete work for credit in order to participate.

 We often get asked why we don’t offer more courses for college credit.
 One very important reason is that contemporary accreditation standards for granting college credit to secondary school students imposes significant limitations on the structure for credit bearing courses, requiring the experience to be virtually identical to a regular semester college course.
 For most subjects it would be a logistical impossibility to meet those standards within a three-week program and still make the experiences fun.
 Plus, part of the JBA experience involves active learning outside of the classroom.
 Many of these truly enriching experiences would need to be sacrificed to allow for the exams, term papers, projects, and extensive study time needed to meet this standard.
 Additionally, an important part of our curriculum is the unique interdisciplinary nature of our courses.
 Some of our most fascinating courses don’t have easy equivalents in the typical college catalog and would be difficult to transfer.